 Santa Claus Parades

-Well, we do not associate Santa Claus parades as a Fall activity, but, all Santa Claus Parades start during the second to the third weekend of November and end by the 2nd weekend of December.
-We are not going to list any of them here, but you can check here by the first weekend of November for the complete list of all tree-lighting ceremonies and parades.
+Well, we do not associate Santa Claus parades as a Fall activity, but all Santa Claus Parades start during the second to the third weekend of November and end by the 2nd weekend of December.
+We will not list any of them here, but you can check here by the first weekend of November for the complete list of all tree-lighting ceremonies and parades.

 You may also like Christmas Markets in GTA